nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Add Patient/Doctor Feature

 This feature allows users to add patients or doctors to the address book.
 No duplicated person should be added.
 There are many fields for each patient/doctor which can be found in the user guide.
+The implementation for adding patient and doctors are similar, we just need to change the relevant command name from patient to doctor.
+For the below details, we will just patient when mentioning the commands.

 #### Implementation